Disconnected (1984 film): Critical response

 Variety gave the film a middling review, describing it as "a low-budget horror film made by locals in Waterbury, Connecticut, which tries to surmount the clichés of the genre, but emerges as a routine picture."

 Brian Collins of Birth.Movies.Death. wrote that the film "borrows some language from the slasher textbook, but it's also got supernatural elements, police procedural scenes (including a bizarre series of interviews where Capobianco's character talks directly to the camera, usually to fill in gaps in the plot), and a minor psychological thriller flair."

 Home media

 Disconnected was released on VHS in the United States in 1986 by Active Home Video.
-Active Home Video re-released the VHS again in June 1989.
+Under a sub-licensing arrangement, Video Treasures re-released the VHS in 1989.

 On November 24, 2017, Disconnected was given a limited edition release on Blu-ray by Vinegar Syndrome, numbered at 2,000 units.